 If your records have a lot of staples, clips, and fasteners, or if you need files to be sorted based on sections and sub-sections of the chart, the price will be toward the higher end of the pricing scale.

 Document scanning services are one of those things where it definitely pays to buy in bulk.
 The price per page builds in all of the setup and administrative costs, and those are offset by having a higher number of pages to convert.

 It’s pretty standard to be able to search for patient information based on first name, last name, and medical record ID number, in an electronic medical record system.
 However, if you want to add additional information to your images—phone number, addresses, etc.—it will require more time, and ultimately increase the price per image.

 How Much Paper Is Used in One Day

 Get Free, No-Hassle Quotes on Scanning Services Today

-Fill out the form to the right, use our live chat, or give us a call at (866) 385-3706.
+Fill out the form, use our live chat, or give us a call at (866) 385-3706.
 Within minutes of receiving your request, you will have free quotes from experts in your area who can help you.